allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 ```

 We verify the content of the request body in the assertion section.
-Here, we also want to hide the technical aspects of performing assertions behind a method.
+Here, we also want to hide the technical aspects of assertions behind a method.

 ```kotlin
 stubs.hermes().verifyInvoiceCreatedEventPublished(event = invoiceCreatedEvent)